Tesco announces major change to Clubcard points and voucher system

 However, Mr Murphy warned that retail operating profits are expected to fall this year to between £2.4 billion and £2.6 billion because of the impact of soaring inflation on customers.
 The group said it expects its own costs to rise and plans to invest in prices to remain competitive amid increasing food inflation.

-Mr Murphy said: "Clearly, the external environment has become more challenging in recent months.
+Mr Murphy added: “Clearly, the external environment has become more challenging in recent months.

 “Against a tough backdrop for our customers and with household budgets under pressure, we are laser-focused on keeping the cost of the weekly shop in check - working in close partnership with our suppliers, as well as doing everything we can to reduce our own costs.”